Jhapa 4

 Jhapa 4 is one of five parliamentary constituencies of Jhapa District in Nepal.
 This constituency came into existence on the Constituency Delimitation Commission (CDC) report submitted on 31 August 2017.

 Incorporated areas

-Jhapa 4 incorporates Jhapa Rural Municipality, Shivasataxi Municipality, wards 1–7 of Kankai Municipality, wards 1 and 2 of Gauriganj Rural Municipality and ward 9 of Gauradaha Municipality.
+Jhapa 4 incorporates Jhapa Rural Municipality, Shivasatakshi Municipality, wards 1–7 of Kankai Municipality, wards 1 and 2 of Gauriganj Rural Municipality and ward 9 of Gauradaha Municipality.